abhiTronix/deffcode/docs/index.md

 ```

-??? abstract "The resultant Terminal Output will look something as following on :fontawesome-brands-windows:Windows machine:"
+??? abstract "The resultant Terminal Output will look something as following on :fontawesome-brands-windows: Windows machine:"

       ```json
       {